In the Soop: Friendcation: Premise

-The show depicts the travel story of actors Park Seo-joon, Choi Woo-shik and Park Hyung-sik, rapper Peakboy, and singer V of BTS, a group of five friends known as the "Wooga Squad" in the entertainment industry.
+The show depicts the travel story of actors Park Seo-joon, Choi Woo-shik and Park Hyung-sik, rapper Peakboy, and singer V of BTS, a group of five friends known as the "Wooga Squad" in the South Korean entertainment industry.
 After one of them makes a surprise suggestion, they set out on a friendship trip lasting four days and three nights.
-The series documents their candid daily life while they are together.
+The series documents their candid daily life while together.

 Episodes

 Reception

 In the Soop: Friendcation ranked first in Disney+ Korea's 'Top 10 Overall' and 'Top 10 TV Shows' as well as 'Top Ranked TV Shows' for 10 consecutive days.
 The series was among the top three most-watched releases in Asia, additionally ranking at number one in Indonesia and Singapore.
 Following the broadcast of its first episode in Japan, the series claimed first place in all genre rankings on Disney+ and consistently topped the TV show category, ranking first for 25 consecutive days as of August 18, 2022.
-In an interview with Deadline Hollywood in January 2023, Carol Choi, the managing director of Disney+ Japan and executive vice president of Original Content Strategy for the Asia Pacific region, revealed that the series had "become one of the most popular shows" on the platform.
+In an interview with Deadline Hollywood in January 2023, Carol Choi, the managing director of Disney+ Japan and executive vice president of Original Content Strategy for the Asia Pacific region, stated that the series had "become one of the most popular shows" on the platform.